oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 #### Word Count

-Given some text in a file, count the number of each word present in the text.
+Let's look at the word counting example we used earlier in the diagram.
 If we work in Python (because we like Python, right?), then our best bet is a library called [`mrjob`](https://pythonhosted.org/mrjob/).
 These examples have, for the most part, been pulled from the `mrjob` docs.

-To jump straight to the end, here’s what the final code would look like, more or less:
+To jump straight to the end, here’s what the final code would look like, more or less (some of the I/O has been skipped for brevity):

 ```python
 from mrjob.job import MRJob